thai-language.comInternet resource

 Live Endings

 Sonorant or live consonant endings (sometimes referred to as "long final consonants") are characterized by their sonorous sound.
 They can be hummed indefinitely and tend to resonate.
-In linguistics, they're called "nasal."
+In phonetics, they're called "nasal."

 Live Consonant Endings